areyde/areyde.github.io/_pages/about.md

 [scientific interviewer](https://areyde.com/interviews/) at the university's news portal, and also led the School of Laser Technologies for highschoolers.
 While studying there, I was lucky to join JetBrains and fell in love with data science.

 Finally, I have an unfinished Bachelor's degree in Philosophy from [Herzen University](https://en.hspu.org/), with a major in philosophical anthropology.
-In my studies, I focused on Chinese philosophy, especially Taoism, and conducted preliminary research about the concept of relativity in ancient Taoist texts.
+In my studies, I focused on Chinese philosophy, especially Taoism, and conducted research about the concept of relativity in ancient Taoist texts.
 I also helped out as an assistant in research centers dedicated to Eastern culture, mysticism, and esotericism, as well as helped organize and conduct several scientific conferences on these topics.

 <h2 style="margin-top: -5px;">Research</h2>